Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 Roth IRAs get their name from Senator William Roth, although they were initially called an “IRA Plus”, and were introduced through the Taxpayer Relief Act of 1997.
 Like traditional IRAs (and unlike 401(k) plans), Roth IRAs are not sponsored through an employer but rather, are available to wage earners independent of where they work.
 There is a maximum income restriction for Roths, however, that is not shared by traditional IRAs.
 As of 2014, only individuals earning less than $129,000 or couples earning less than $191,000 are eligible to make Roth contributions.

 Roth IRAs do have fairly low contribution limits (relative to other retirement accounts).
 For 2014, those under age 50 can only contribute $5,500 annually to a Roth, while those over age 50 can add $1,000 to that in a “catch-up provision.”
 Like other qualified plans, there is a 10% penalty for withdrawals made too early and a 6% penalty for all income contributed in excess of the annual limit.

-Investment choices for both Roth and traditional IRAs tend to be much greater than for employer sponsored accounts, although the IRA custodian can still limit what types of assets can be selected.
+Investment choices for both Roth and regular IRAs are much more expansive than 401(k)s, although the IRA custodian can still limit what types of assets can be selected.
 Standard Roth IRAs may not invest money in physical assets like real estate or precious metals bullion.

 Roth IRA vs. Traditional IRA vs. Self-directed IRA vs. Other Retirement Accounts